Managing Director, ICT Consultant and Business Advisor

 Responsibilities

-- Mentor founders and startup teams on technology, product, delivery and commercial direction.
+- Mentor founders and startup teams on technology, product, delivery, operating model and commercial direction.

-- Translate early-stage ideas into more structured product and delivery thinking.
+- Translate founder ideas into more structured product, delivery, risk and stakeholder thinking.

 Outcomes

-- Provided practical startup and innovation support grounded in operational delivery experience.
+- Provided practical startup and innovation support grounded in operational delivery and ICT leadership experience.

-- Connected executive ICT experience with early-stage venture mentoring.
+- Connected executive ICT experience with early-stage venture mentoring and regional innovation capability building.

 Technologies and operating model